SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: OBSERVATIONS AND DATA REDUCTION

-After applying the offset correction, the instrumental polarization is then removed from each field.
 The calibrated, offset-corrected, and instrumental polarization-corrected fields were then co-added into one combined data set using the DRP \textit{merge} algorithm.
-Figure \ref{fig:fire_2022} shows the total intensity distribution for the merged 2022 observations with polarization pseudovectors shown as yellow lines.
+The \textit{merge} algorithm resamples the input fields onto a common pixel grid based on the input World Coordinate Systems of the individual fields.
+The input pixels are then weighted based on their distance from the nearest coordinate in the common grid.
+Figure \ref{fig:fire_2022} shows the total intensity distribution for the merged 2022 observations with polarization angle pseudovectors shown as yellow lines.
 These polarization angles are calculated using

 where $Q$ and $U$ are defined following the IAU convention where North corresponds to an angle of 0\degree{} with $\rm\phi$ increasing in the counterclockwise direction\footnote{The original reduction was done in equatorial coordinates.
 Thus ``North'' here refers to ``equatorial North.''
 When switching to Galactic coordinates, the angle $\phi$ is rotated to be relative to ``Galactic North.''}.